jeftadlvw/go-pathlib/docs/pathlib.md

 func (p *Path) Stem() string
 ```

-Stem returns the last element of this Path without the extension.
+Stem returns the base of this Path without all extensions.

 <a name="Path.String"></a>
 ### func \(\*Path\) String